-Encircle Publications is home to the esteemed New England poetry journal, the Aurorean (over 1,300 poets published worldwide since 1995), and its alter-ego poetry broadsheet the Unrorean.
-Submissions to both open at all times.
+Encircle Publications is home to the esteemed New England poetry journal, the Aurorean (over 1,400 poets published worldwide since 1995).
+Submissions open at all times.

 Since 2011, Encircle Publications has offered its Annual Chapbook Contest.
 Winning manuscript each year is published in a high-quality print chapbook.
 Winner now receives $250 and 25 copies.
 Submissions welcome year-round with a deadline of 9/1 for December publication.

 Encircle Publications now offers two biannual reading periods each for other chapbook manuscript submissions.
 Submissions open from January–April and July–October for two publications per year.

 By submitting to Encircle Publications you agree to opt-in to our email list.
 (We do not share this information and you can opt-out at any time).

 1) Be sure to fill out name, mailing address, e-mail address, and telephone number (in case we have questions) fields.
 Fill out the cover letter field and state that the poetry you are submitting is your original work, that you currently hold rights to it.
 If work in the manuscript is currently under review elsewhere (whether to individual journals or other contests) you must notify us if it's accepted.
 Specifically, we will still consider the entire manuscript if individual poems are published elsewhere (while under our consideration) but request immediate notification of acceptance of the individual poem(s) so we can add it/them to the manuscript's acknowledgements.
 If the entire manuscript is accepted elsewhere (while under our consideration) you must withdraw from our contest immediately.
 There is no refund for withdrawal.